Q: How much does Raccoon Trapping cost in Toronto?

 Q: Can raccoons swim?

 A: Raccoons are very good swimmers and can swim up to speeds of 5 kilometres an hour.
 Raccoons typically only swim in search of fish or to escape a predator.
 They have not been known to swim for entertainment but can stay in the water for several hours.
 Unlike semi-aquatic animals, raccoon fur is not waterproof, so can weigh them down and slow swimming over time.

 Q: How far will a raccoon travel to return home?

-Q: Do relocated raccoons survive?
+Q: Do relocate raccoons survive?

-A: Raccoons are smart animals, but many times a relocated raccoon is released into an unsuitable and unfamiliar habitat different to the one they have adapted to.
+A: Raccoons are smart animals, but many times a relocated raccoon is released into an unsuitable and unfamiliar habitat different from the one they have adapted to.
 Relocation causes stress and many relocated raccoons don’t last longer than a month or two in their new environment.
 Also, trying to relocate a mother and her young together can result in the mother abandoning her young as she now has to search for new food and water sources for herself, and can no longer provide the needed support.
 Relocation is illegal and not a viable option.